Grunge: Emergence of post-grunge

 During the latter half of the 1990s, grunge was supplanted by post-grunge, which remained commercially viable into the start of the 21st century.
-Post-grunge "... transformed the thick guitar sounds and candid lyrical themes of the Seattle bands into an accessible, often uplifting mainstream aesthetic".
+Post-grunge "... transformed the thick guitar sounds and candid lyrical themes of the Seattle bands into an accessible, often uplifting mainstream aesthetic."
 These artists were seen as lacking the underground roots of grunge and were largely influenced by what grunge had become, described by AllMusic as "a wildly popular form of inward-looking, serious-minded hard rock".
 Post-grunge was a more commercially viable genre that tempered the distorted guitars of grunge with a studio sheen making it radio friendly.

 In 1995, SPIN writer Charles Aaron stated that with grunge "spent", pop punk in a slump, Britpop a "giddy memory" and album-oriented rock over, the music industry turned to "Corporate[-produced] Alternative", which he calls "soundalike fake grunge" or "scrunge".
-Bands Aaron lists as "scrunge" groups include: Better Than Ezra; Bush; Collective Soul; Garbage; Hootie & the Blowfish; Hum; Silverchair; Sponge; Tripping Daisy; Jennifer Trynin and Weezer; Aaron includes the Foo Fighters in his list, but states that Dave Grohl avoided becoming a "scrunge fall gu[y]" by combining 1980s hardcore punk with 1970s arena trash music in his post-Nirvana group.
+Bands Aaron lists as "scrunge" groups include: Better Than Ezra; Bush; Collective Soul; Garbage; Hootie & the Blowfish; Hum; Silverchair; Sponge; Tripping Daisy; Jennifer Trynin and Weezer; Aaron includes the Foo Fighters in his list, but states that Dave Grohl avoided becoming a "scrunge fall gu[y]" by combining 1980s hardcore punk with 1970s arena rock and pop in his post-Nirvana group.
 Bands described as grunge like Bush and Candlebox also have been largely categorized as post-grunge.
 These two bands became popular after 1992.
 Other bands categorized as post-grunge that emerged when Bush and Candlebox became popular include Live.